 While this is true, installing aftermarket parts can alter the coverage of anything that is insured.
 These are like generic pharmaceuticals because they are more affordable than the brand name but will work like the real thing.

-CAPA or the Certified Automobile Parts Association provides guidelines for the aftermarket parts.
+CAPA or the Certified Automobile Parts Association provides guidelines for aftermarket parts.
 This association is considered the gold standard for aftermarket parts regarding safety because of the quality testing and rigorous high standards that have been set.

 How Do Aftermarket Parts Work?